 This casebook devotes a not-insignificant number of pages to the constitutional views of persons and institutions other than courts (in particular, Congress, the president, and, to a lesser degree, important "cause" litigators who developed long-term litigation strategies designed to achieve broad constitutional change rather than simply specific results for their clients).
 Nevertheless, like the vast majority of constitutional law texts, this book focuses on courts, cases, and opinions.
-This focus necessarily obscures many parts of the Constitution-those that courts do not speak about, either because they feel themselves incompetent or not authorized to speak on those issues, or because they are so clear that nobody litigates them.
+This focus necessarily obscures many parts of the Constitution-those that courts do not speak about, either because they feel incompetent or unauthorized to speak on those issues, or because they are so clear that nobody litigates them.
 These provisions comprise important pieces of our constitutional structure.
-It is worth spending at least a moment considering "the unlitigated constitution."
+It is worth spending a moment considering "the unlitigated constitution."

-Consider, for example, the structure of the national government.
-While many structural issues are litigated (as set forth in Parts I and II of the book), many others are so explicit as to be settled simply as a matter of text.
+Start with the structure of our federal system.
+While many structural issues are litigated (as set forth in Parts I and II of the book), many others are so clear as to be settled simply as a matter of text.
 But they still raise important questions.
 For example, why is the Senate constructed the way it is?
-As of the 2010 census, the most populous state, California, had nearly 37 million people, while the least populous, Wyoming, had fewer than 550,000.
+As of the 2020 census, the most populous state, California, had over 39 million people, while the least populous, Wyoming, had fewer than 600,000.
 Yet both states have two senators.
 To the extent state population disparities reflect socially-relevant differences (urban/rural, minority/white, affluent/poor, industrialized/agriculture or mining based), this structure locks in a bias toward certain interests.
-If nothing else, it locks in differences in voting power: a Californian can surely complain that her vote counts less than any other American's, and substantially less than a resident of a sparsely-populated state.
-Such issues matter for the democratic nature of our government.
+If nothing else, it locks in differences in voting power: a Californian or resident of some other high-population state can surely complain that her vote counts less - sometimes substantially less - than other Americans' when it comes to staffing the Senate.
+Such issues matter for the democratic character of our government.

 Other structural features raise different concerns.
 For example, our system is set up so that the president does not have to be a member of the party that controls Congress.
 (Indeed, such "divided government" has become common in recent decades.)
-Other democracies are structured differently; for example, so-called "parliamentary democracies" are structured so that the majority party in the legislature is, by definition, the party that controls the executive branch.
+Other democracies are structured differently; for example, "parliamentary democracies" are structured so that the majority party in the legislature is, by definition, the party that controls the executive branch.
 (Thus, the British Prime Minister is always the leader of the party that controls the House of Commons.)
-As you'll see when you read the materials in Part I, justices explain that the Framers "separated" national powers in order to discourage the tyranny that comes from concentrated power.
-But critics have noted a darker side to our system: the paralysis and gridlock that many Americans routinely complain about today.
-That system is not subject to judicial challenge-it is clearly how our government is set up.
-But, like these other examples, it is worth considering: after all, just because it's not litigated doesn't mean it's not "constitutional law."
+As you'll see when you read the materials in Part I, Justices explain that the Framers "separated" national powers in order to discourage the tyranny that comes from concentrated power.
+But critics have noted a darker side to that separation: the paralysis and gridlock that many Americans routinely complain about today.
+That system is not subject to judicial challenge - it is clearly how our government is set up.
+But, like these other examples, it is nevertheless worth considering: after all, just because it's not litigated doesn't mean it's not "constitutional law."